SonarSource/SonarJS/docs/DEV.md

 3. Find PORT, searching for following string in `DEBUG CONSOLE`: `ANALYSIS SUCCESSFUL`
 4. Open in browser
 5. Evaluate

+#### Write your own rulings

+If your rule does not raise any issue, you should write your own code that triggers your rule in:
+- `its/sources/file-for-rules/S1234.js` for code
+- `its/sources/file-for-rules/tests/S1234.js` for test code

+You can simply copy and paste compliant and non-compliant examples from your Rspec.

 #### Update expected ruling errors